MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 -------------------------------

 The default implementation can only draw images with a :ref:`standard format <section_image_standard_raw>`.
-In other words, the application is not able to draw a custom image.
+In other words, the application cannot draw a custom image.
-This is the most frequent use-case, which was the only one available with MicroUI before version 3.2.
+This is the most frequent use case, the only one available with MicroUI before version 3.2.

 .. hint:: To select this implementation (to disable the custom format support), the define ``LLUI_IMAGE_CUSTOM_FORMATS`` must be unset.